 - Names and addresses of applicants and recipients; - Lists of applicants and recipients.
 Lists of applicants and recipients will on occasion be requested for commercial, personal or political use.
 Under no condition may a list of clients be disclosed to any person, agency or business organization except as described below; - Case records, with each and every document included.
-Information and/or knowledge of a confidential nature, even though a written record of information has been made, shall not be disclosed; - Information regarding the noncustodial parent's wages shall not be divulged, to include data received from the National Directory of New Hires (NDNH).
+Information and/or knowledge of a confidential nature, even though a written record of information has been made, shall not be disclosed;

+- Information regarding the parent responsible for support's wages shall not be divulged, including data received from the National Directory of New Hires (NDNH).
 This data should only be used for the administration of child support enforcement.
-Unauthorized disclosure must be reported immediately to the Director of State Operations, who will notify Management Information Systems (MIS).

-The social security number of child(ren) is not released to the noncustodial parent or the noncustodial parent's employer.
-The only information released to the noncustodial parent is information that was provided by the noncustodial parent or information pertaining to the amounts of child support due, paid, etc. The noncustodial parent's employer must obtain the child(ren)'s social security number from the custodial parent.
+Unauthorized disclosure must be reported immediately to the Director of State Operations, who will notify Management Information Systems (MIS). - The social security number of child(ren) is not released to the parent responsible for support or the parent's employer.
+The only information released to the parent responsible for support is information that was provided by the parent responsible for support or information pertaining to the amounts of child support due, paid, etc. The parent responsible for support's employer must obtain the child(ren)'s social security number from the custodial parent.

 NOTE: To enforce the court ordered health insurance for the child(ren) in the case, it may become necessary for the agency to release the child(ren)'s social security number for this purpose only to the employer.
-Employees shall not disclose information of a confidential nature even though a written record of information has not been made;
+Employees shall not disclose information of a confidential nature even though a written record of information has not been made.